-When it comes to their personal safety, the pandemic is likely to be at the forefront of most people’s thinking as they return to regular business travel.
-But they also need to be mindful of the other risks they faced before the pandemic.
-As it may have been some time since most people last traveled regularly, now is the time to provide a reminder of some of the things they can do to keep themselves safe.
+When it comes to your personal safety, the pandemic is likely to be at the forefront of your thinking as you return to regular business travel.
+But you’ll also need to be mindful of the other risks you faced before the pandemic.
+As it may have been some time since you last traveled regularly, now might be the right time for a reminder of some of the things you can do to keep yourself safe.

 Before heading to the airport

 - Ensure you’re in good health, to reduce the risk of being quarantined or denied boarding.

 - Pack an adequate supply of any medication in your hand luggage, ensuring these remain in their original packaging and are accompanied by prescriptions or medical letters if traveling abroad.